Federation of Indian Animal Protection Organisations

-Federation of Indian Animal Protection Organisations (FIAPO) is a collective of animal protection organisations in India to help, represent, connect up, and inform, animal protection organisations and activists across India.
-It also undertakes campaigns on which there is not significant work already going on in India and research on rights of animals.
+The Federation of Indian Animal Protection Organisations (FIAPO) is the collective voice of the animal protection movement in India.
+It is a building bridge between activists, organisations and volunteers working together to stand up to liberate all non-human animals to a life free from exploitation and suffering.
+FIAPO is the catalyst that protects the rights and interests of animals at local and national levels.
+It is the only federation with more than 190 member organisations, and 1800+ activists active in more than 110 cities in India.
+Created by the movement, for the movement!
 FIAPO was registered on 25 November 2010 under the Indian Trusts Act, 1882.

 Values

 It promotes Five Basic Freedoms specifically for animals and generally for all living beings.
 FIAPO promotes peace as an alternative solution to the notion held by any culture, custom or religion that animals are property of humanity which can be used by humanity as commodities, labourers or as natural, harvest-able resources.